-There are two ways to shape your Arts degree.
+There are two ways to shape your first year in the Faculty of Arts.
 The first, the Custom Timetable, lets you pick the classes you’re most interested in and build your own schedule.
 The second lets you join a predesigned course schedule for your first year, where you’ll take nearly all of your classes with the same people.

 What are Arts One and CAP?

-To complete either study option, you’ll need to take all of the courses, which are collectively worth 18 credits.
+To complete either study option, you’ll need to take all of the courses in the standard timetable, which are collectively worth 18 credits.
 You can also take up to two additional courses of your choice each semester.